 Falsely Reporting an Incident

-There are plenty of crimes found throughout the New York Penal Law that, if proven, anger prosecutors and judges alike.
-While law enforcement is often unsympathetic to those accused of crimes involving malicious or violent acts, judges and prosecutors also take a harsh stance against those accused of other crimes.
-While Falsely Reporting an Incident (NY PL 240.50, 240.55 & 240.60) can usually be “chalked up” to a foolish mistake or a sophomoric prank, this set of crimes certainly falls into the realm of non-violent crimes that may have the ire of Assistant District Attorneys and judges while also having extremely serious ramifications to the accused well beyond what happens in a courtroom.
+There are plenty of crimes found throughout the New York Penal Law that based on a mere arrest and allegation before being proven beyond a reasonable doubt, anger prosecutors and judges alike.
+While law enforcement – from detectives with the NYPD and Brooklyn Assistant District Attorneys to police officers in the City of Greenburgh and the Westchester County District Attorney – is often unsympathetic to those accused of crimes involving malicious or violent acts, these same people and professionals also take a harsh stance against those accused of other crimes that can have a negative impact on members of the community they are sworn to protect and law enforcement themselves.
+While Falsely Reporting an Incident, New York Penal Law sections 240.50, 240.55 and 240.60, can at times be “chalked up” to a foolish mistake or a sophomoric prank, this set of crimes certainly falls into the realm of non-violent offenses that may spark the ire of Assistant District Attorneys and judges while also having extremely serious ramifications to the accused well beyond what happens in a courtroom.

 - Falsely Reporting an Incident in the Third Degree: NY PL 240.50